YuchenHYC/yhua3848_9103_TUT10_individual-work/README.md

 ### Technical explanation:

-***About the buffer:***
+>
+#### About the buffer:
+>
 Since the animation is based on the persistent refreshment of the sketch, and our group work set fixed positions to nearly all elements (apples, trunk, and gound) in the sketch, I found that simply adding an animation through class was not a good way to achieve the ideal outcome because it would intervene some parameters of the original artwork used random and loops.
 Therefore, Yishu and I tried to transform the group work into a part of the background, which made it unable to influence the operation of animation.
-We achieved it through method [*createGraphics()*](https://p5js.org/reference/#/p5/createGraphics), which creates an offscreen drawing canvas (graphics buffer) and returns it as a p5.Graphics object.
+We achieved it through method [`createGraphics()`](https://p5js.org/reference/#/p5/createGraphics), which creates an offscreen drawing canvas (graphics buffer) and returns it as a p5.Graphics object.
 Similarly, if I want to change some tree elements per se, I need to put them out of the buffer box.
 >
+Reference: [createGraphics()](https://p5js.org/reference/#/p5/createGraphics). p5.js reference.